 - 2.2.1 ACADEMIC SESSION: An academic session is the enrolment period covered by the enrolment fee; the maximum duration of an academic session is 12 months. - 2.2.2 A 12-month academic session is normally divided into two semesters during which the teaching and assessment take place.
 The taught programmes of the university will normally be based within the two teaching semesters (Semester 1 and Semester 2) per academic session.
-The teaching, learning and assessment activities associated with a module will normally be completed during one formal semester.
-However, it is recognised that fieldwork, clinical teaching, professional or work experience and other learning activities may take place outside, or be spread across, the formal semesters. - 2.2.3 For programmes operating within the semester-based system, the formal teaching semesters (Semester 1 and Semester 2) will comprise a minimum of 15 weeks of student activity: normally 12 weeks of teaching and learning, 1 study week and 2 weeks of assessment. - 2.2.4 Postgraduate student research activity and dissertation work need not be constrained by the dates of the formal teaching semesters; this applies to activities for awards by research and to the research elements for taught postgraduate awards. - 2.2.5 For undergraduate students, the maximum allowable number of ECTS credits in an academic session is 75, and the minimum allowable is 5. - 2.2.6 To permit flexibility and facilitate student choice, students may pursue a greater or lesser number of credits in a single academic session, subject to both feasibility and the approval of the Programme Board. - 2.2.7 The normal workload for a full-time undergraduate student will be 60 ECTS credits in a standard 2-semester academic session.
+The teaching, learning and assessment activities associated with a module will normally be completed during one formal semester, or if a year-long module, two formal semesters.
+Field work and other learning activities that take place outside of the formal semesters are subject to approval by the Registrar.
+However, it is recognised that clinical, teaching, professional placement or work experience may take place outside, or be spread across, the formal semesters. - 2.2.3 For programmes operating within the semester-based system, the formal teaching semesters (Semester 1 and Semester 2) will comprise a minimum of 15 weeks of student activity: normally 12 weeks of teaching and learning, 1 study week and 2 weeks of assessment. - 2.2.4 Postgraduate student research activity and dissertation work need not be constrained by the dates of the formal teaching semesters; this applies to activities for awards by research and to the research elements for taught postgraduate awards. - 2.2.5 For undergraduate students, the maximum allowable number of ECTS credits in an academic session is 75, and the minimum allowable is 5. - 2.2.6 To permit flexibility and facilitate student choice, students may pursue a greater or lesser number of credits in a single academic session, subject to both feasibility and the approval of the Programme Board. - 2.2.7 The normal workload for a full-time undergraduate student will be 60 ECTS credits in a standard 2-semester academic session.
 The workload may be greater than this where learning activities continue outside the standard academic semesters, for example, in international programmes and programmes involving placement. - 2.2.8 For taught postgraduate students, the normal workload for full-time students is 30 ECTS credits per semester.
 The workload may be greater than this where learning activities continue outside the standard academic semesters, for example, in dissertation or practicum activities. - 2.2.9 For taught postgraduate students, the maximum allowable number of ECTS credits in any academic session is 90, and the minimum allowable is 5. - 2.2.10 ECTS credits achieved are normally held in perpetuity.